How to Fill a Vape Cartridge: Complete Guide (2026)

 Shop Distillate Syringes →

 James is our Head of Vaping Community.
-He’s a crucial part of Discount Vape Pen team – he listens to our customers and acts as the voice of the people.
-James is a proud advocate of CASAA, and is a top online contributor on the Vaporents subreddit – Which is Reddit’s largest flower vaping community.
+He’s a crucial part of the Discount Vape Pen team — he listens to our customers and acts as the voice of the people.
+James is a proud advocate of CASAA, and a top online contributor on the Vaporents subreddit, Reddit’s largest flower vaping community.